|Back to Main Print This Page Email to a Friend|

 Treatment of Bulimia Nervosa

-- Bulimia nervosa is treated with a combination of psychotherapy and medication.
+- Bulimia nervosa is treated with a combination of nutritional counseling, psychotherapy, and medication.

 - Cognitive-behavioral therapy, which is given along with nutritional counseling, is the preferred psychotherapeutic approach.